MegaShow/goagenda/README.md

 $ agenda user list [-u <user>]
 ```

- - list the details of the user you input
+ - List the details of the user you input
- - if you don't input the username, you will get all users'.
+ - If you don't input the username, you will get all users' information.

 ### Create a meeting